kryton-me/kryton-me.github.io/2026-02-KiCADToJLC.md

 | Custom | Manufacturer | Manufacturer |
 | Custom | Manufacturer Product Number | MFR Part # |

+Once set up this can be saved as a preset.

 # Component locations to

 Open the PCB Editor